pingcap/docs/v3.1/reference/tools/data-migration/glossary.md

 ### Task

-The data replication task.
-You start a data replication task after you successfully execute a `start-task` command.
-In different task configurations, a single data replication task can run on a single DM-worker instance or on multiple DM-worker instances at the same time.
+The data replication task, which is started after you successfully execute a `start-task` command.
+In different task configurations, a single replication task can run on a single DM-worker instance or on multiple DM-worker instances at the same time.

 ### Task status